PixeyeHQ/InspectorFoldoutGroup/README.md

 }
 ```

 You don't need to write [Foldout] attribute each time!
-Instead, you can add "true" bool check afther naming and all your variables will be grouped.
+Instead, you can add "true" bool check afther naming to put all properties to the specified group
 ```csharp
   public class Player : MonoBehaviour
 {